 Another one of the best synthetic motor oils, in addition to the aforementioned Amoil, is the Mobil 1 10W-30 Full Synthetic Motor Oil 6-Quart Case ($34.47 via $12 mail-in rebate and free shipping, a low by $18; expires October 31), which will set you back just $7.75/quart.

-Oil Considerations for Older Cars
+The Best Motor Oil for Older Cars

 Older vehicles with more miles, more often than not, also have lots of mechanical wear in the engine, which in turn can create internal oil leakage.
-However, it's not recommended to use full synthetic oil on high mileage vehicles, because the oil is thin and very free flowing.
+However, it's not recommended to use full synthetic oil on high mileage vehicles because the oil is often too thin and free flowing.
 We'd suggest a full-bodied semi-synthetic oil instead.
 (Almost sounds like we're talking about wine rather than motor oil, eh?)
-An awesome semi-synthetic motor oil is the pictured quart of Lucas 10W40 Semi-Synthetic Motor Oil ($7.99 with free shipping, a low by $1).However, full synthetics and semi-synthetics motor oil are more commonly used in high-performance applications when there's an engine with very tight tolerances, high engine temperature, or high compression applications (such as a supercharged or turbocharged motors).
+The best semi-synthetic motor oil is a quart of Lucas 10W40 Semi-Synthetic Motor Oil ($7.99 with free shipping, a low by $1).However, full synthetics and semi-synthetics motor oil are more commonly used in high-performance applications when there's an engine with very tight tolerances, high engine temperature, or high compression applications (such as a supercharged or turbocharged motors).

 We hope this helped clear some of the confusion as to motor oils and what all the numbers and types mean.
 By all means, use this as a guide, but check with your dealer or trusted mechanic before making any major switches to your vehicle.
 That will save you plenty of headache and heartbreak down the road.